kotserge/pinn-curriculum-learning/doc/presentation/presentation.md

 ## Step 2: Sample Size and Noise Sweep

 Sample size influences the performance of PINNs, as a <mark>higher sample size</mark> allows for a possible <mark>higher resolution of the domain</mark> the corresponding <mark>model will train on</mark> (recall slide 4).
-Thus, increasing the sample size should increase the performance of the model, but also increase the training resources needed.
+Thus, increasing the sample size should <mark>increase the performance</mark> of the model, but also increase the training resources needed.
 Hence, we choose to investigate <mark>sample sizes of 50, 100, 250, 500 and 1000</mark>.

-Noise in the training data is naturally occurring problem (e.g. faulty sensors, measurement errors, etc.).
+<mark>Noise</mark> in the training data is <mark>naturally occurring</mark> problem (e.g. faulty sensors, measurement errors, etc.).
 We model this noise by adding <mark>Gaussian noise modeled by the signal-to-noise ratio (SNR)</mark> to the training data.
 We choose to investigate <mark>SNRs of 0.1, 1, 5, 10, 20, 30, 40</mark>.

 <span style="font-size: 0.6em"> Naturally, we expect with increasing noise, that more samples are needed to achieve the same performance. </span>